Healthy Eating Tips for Keeping Your New Year’s Resolutions – 7 Top Tips to help you eat “Healthy”

 Cutting back on sugar is a gradual process and doesn’t happen overnight, but once you start to cut back on it, you’ll realise you don’t need as much of it as you once thought.
 And it doesn’t have to be complicated.
 Remove the main items like sweets and chocolate from the house, and refrain from adding sugar to hot drinks.
 Look out for the “hidden” sugars in cereals and other processed foods, and if you crave something sweet go for healthier natural sugar options like fruit smoothies.
 We have an amazing range of freshly squeezed juices and smoothies at Beaufort House Chelsea.

-One health-protective habit is aim to fill half of every mealtime plate or bowl with non-starchy vegetables.
+One health-protective habit is aiming to fill half of every mealtime plate or bowl with non-starchy vegetables.

 For most people, that’s easier to do for lunch and dinner than for breakfast.
 So, think about having broccoli or spinach at breakfast time.